Skyler White: Season 4

 Skyler buys the car wash and begins laundering Walt's drug money.
 She and Walt eventually have sex for the first time in months, and slowly begin to rebuild their relationship.
-At the same time, however, she begins to fear him and worries that her children are in danger.
+At the same time she begins to fear him and worries that her children are in danger.
 At one point, she is so consumed with panic that she considers fleeing with Holly.
 When Ted is gravely injured during an encounter with Walt's associates, she feels responsible, having used Walt's drug money to pay off Ted's back taxes and then sent two of Saul's enforcers to ensure he did not use it for anything else, leading to the injury.
-However, as a side-effect of Skyler's actions with Ted, Walt is left without the money to pay Saul's "disappearer" to take the family to a new life.
-Later, when Hank and Marie are under protective custody at their house, Skyler, Holly, and Walter Jr. join them.
+As a side-effect of Skyler's actions with Ted, Walt is left without the money to pay Saul's "disappearer" to take the family to a new life.
+Later, when Hank and Marie are under protective custody at their house, Skyler, Holly and Walter Jr. join them.
 When she sees on the news that Gus Fring has been killed, she makes a panicked phone call to Walt, who calmly informs her that he has "won"; she then realizes that Walt killed him.

 Season 5

 Part 1

 Following Gus' death, Skyler becomes terrified of Walt, as well as the prospect of going to prison as his accomplice.
 She breaks down in front of Marie at the car wash and falls into a deep state of depression.
-During a tense dinner with Hank and Marie, she stages a suicide attempt in an effort to convince the Schraders to temporarily take custody of the children.
+During a tense dinner with Hank and Marie, she stages a suicide attempt to convince the Schraders to temporarily take custody of the children.
 With them gone, Skyler makes it plain to Walt that she will do anything she can to keep them out of the house until his lung cancer kills him.
 Walt explains her emotional distress to the Schraders as the effect of serious marital discord, and he exposes Skyler's affair with Ted in the process.
 This taints Skyler's relationship with Marie; While she continues to launder money through the car wash, her attitude towards Walt devolves into a barely concealed hatred.
 Skyler eventually brings Walt to a storage locker packed with millions of dollars in cash, convincing him to get out of the drug business, as they now have more money than they will ever need.